CUNY Community College Transfer Credit Guide (2026)

 CUNY's transfer system gives community college students pathways to 14 senior colleges — but those pathways are not identical.
 The same course can have 14 different outcomes.
 Brooklyn College accepts nearly everything as a direct match.
 The specialized schools classify most courses as elective credit or no credit.
 The typical comprehensive college falls somewhere in between.

 The students who transfer most efficiently within CUNY are the ones who pick a target early, check T-Rex before every registration, and understand that "transfers" and "counts toward my degree" are not the same thing.
 The data is published.
 The tool exists.
 The mistake is not using it.
+CUNY's variation across senior colleges is some of the widest in the country — if you want to see how other state systems handle the same problem, Pennsylvania's community college transfer system is the closest geographic comparison, and Connecticut's CT State unified system shows what happens when a state consolidates its community colleges to reduce exactly this kind of inconsistency.

 Related Articles